Jfink86/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

 }
 </code></pre>

-- Given the definitions we just reviewed, because main is <mark>static</mark> it can be accessed by any other class in the Hello World namespace without <mark>instantiating</mark> an instance of that class</mark>.
+- Given the definitions we just reviewed, because main is <mark>static</mark> it can be accessed by any other class in the Hello World namespace.

+- It can be accessed without <mark>instantiating</mark> an instance of that class.

-- This make absolutely no sense to you right now, but we will be experts at <mark>instantiation</mark> when we learn OOP.
+- This makes absolutely no sense to you right now, but we will be experts at <mark>instantiation</mark> when we learn OOP.

 - By default the <mark>main</mark> method is private.